cqse/teamscale-jacoco-agent/agent/USAGE.md

 The underlying JaCoCo coverage instrumentation tooling relies on fully qualified class names to uniquely identify classes.
 However, in practice, applications are often deployed with multiple versions of the same class.
-This can happen, e.g. if you use the same library in different versions in subprojects of your code.
+This can happen, e.g. if you use the same library in different versions in sub-projects of your code.

 At runtime, it is not deterministic, which of these versions will be loaded by the class loader.
 Thus, when trying to convert the recorded coverage back to covered source code lines,